hakantektas/crypto-ht/README.md

   npm i crypto-ht
 ```

-Run to list cryptocurrencies with an RSI of 29 and below for the USDT pair
+Run to list cryptocurrencies with an RSI of 29 and below for the USDT pair and RSI value rising above 80 on the daily timeframe

 ```bash {"id":"01HWTY2MR21TNQYS436RK8VA5D"}
   npm run getRSI